Since December 2020, health and care services in Norfolk and Waveney have been formally designated as an Integrated Care System (ICS).

 The Norfolk and Waveney Integrated Care System is made-up of a wide range of partner organisations.
 These organisations are working together – with staff, patients, their carers, families, and members of the public – to transform local services.
 This is to help people lead longer, healthier and happier lives.

-Our Integrated Care System will include:
+Our Integrated Care System includes:

 As a partnership, we want to create a health and care system that values the role of the local community, as well as organisations, and enables people to take more control of their health and wellbeing, with easy access to high-quality care when it’s needed.